 Every woman is unique, which means your breast augmentation procedure should be customized to suit your natural anatomy and goals for your body.
 At Advanced Cosmetic Surgery, our plastic surgeon prides himself on individualized care.
 Dr. Levi Young is an artist who will conceptualize your breast augmentation using your input and his eye for detail to ensure you’re left with the ideal breast size and shape for you.
 Breast augmentations are often combined with breast lifts, so if you would like to have your breasts lifted at the same time that they are being resized, breast augmentation with lift may be a good option for you.

-If you’re interested in breast augmentation or another form of cosmetic surgery, please contact Dr. Young in Leawood today at 913-341-2188 to schedule your free consultation.
+If you’re interested in breast augmentation or another form of cosmetic surgery, please contact Dr. Young in Leawood today at 913-341-2188 to schedule your consultation.
 Advanced Cosmetic Surgery serves patients in the Kansas City area including Leawood and Leawood, Kansas.

 There are several breast augmentation options available.
 Dr. Young will discuss which of these choices will offer you the best outcome as well as the details of your procedure and recovery during your in-depth consultation: